gautriv/aimldocumentation/_docs/visual-documentation-tools.md

 description: "Discover the best tools, techniques, and insider tips for creating powerful visual documentation that makes your AI systems accessible and engaging to all users."
 permalink: /visual-ai-documentation-tools.html
 next_page:
-  url: /explaining-ai.html
+  url: /visual-ai-documentation-testing.html
-  title: "The Power of Visual Storytelling in AI Documentation"
+  title: "Testing Visual Documentation"
 previous_page:
   url: /visual-ai-documentation.html
   title: "The Power of Visual Storytelling in AI Documentation"